TaxFairness/LymeTaxIncr2022/Tips.md

 ### Tips for Filing the Abatement Form

-_Michael Whitman posted the following tips on the Lyme Listserv..._

-If your property tax increased more than 5% (the town average was 4%), consider filing for an abatement, which is a formal request to the Select Board to have your property’s assessment reviewed.
-To do this:
+If your property tax increased more than 5% (the town average was 4%), consider filing for an abatement.
+This is a formal request to the Select Board to have your property’s assessment reviewed.

-1. Find the abatement form here: [https://www.lymenh.gov/sites/g/files/vyhlif4636/f/uploads/revisedabatementform.pdf](https://www.lymenh.gov/sites/g/files/vyhlif4636/f/uploads/revisedabatementform.pdf) and read the directions.
+Find the abatement form here: [https://www.lymenh.gov/sites/g/files/vyhlif4636/f/uploads/revisedabatementform.pdf](https://www.lymenh.gov/sites/g/files/vyhlif4636/f/uploads/revisedabatementform.pdf)

-2. Section A: Name and address of property owner, and Section B: Someone representing the owner.

-3. Section C: The “Town Parcel ID#” This doesn’t appear on your tax bill, but street address will suffice.
-For Description, show “Land and Buildings.”

-4. Section D: List other properties you may own in Lyme.

-5. Section E, Reasons: If you believe your tax increase seems disproportionate (too high in comparison to other properties), state your reasons, such as higher than the town’s 4% increase, or significant variance from other houses in your neighborhood, or other Lyme properties that you think are comparable.
-Visit the new Tax Fairness site at [https://taxfairness.github.io/Taxes2021/](https://taxfairness.github.io/Taxes2021/) to see other properties on your street.

-6. Section F, Taxpayer’s Opinion of Market Value: A layman is hardly qualified to assess his property’s value, so this seems purely opinion, and of little or no value.
-Rather than give a specific answer, it might be useful to ask, “How did the assessor arrive at our market value?” and, “What ‘comps’ (values of comparable properties) did the assessor use to determine MY market value?”
+_Rich Brown posted the following tips on the Lyme Listserv:_

+**Application for Abatement**

+**Sections A and B:** _Fill in your name and address_

+**Section C:** _Fill in the property address to be abated_

+**Section D - Other properties:** _Fill in the addresses of other properties you own (if any).
+You might include this statement:_

+I do not agree with the statement that “[all properties] must be considered in determining … a disproportionate assessment.”
+If one property is incorrectly assessed, it should be corrected, regardless of whether any other properties are correct or not.
+If one property is 10% too high, and another 10% too low, it doesn’t “balance out”.
+That’s still unfair.

+**Section E: Reason for Abatement Application**

+In 2021, the Town of Lyme spent 4% more than in the previous year.
+If all property valuations increased the same amount relative to others, we all would expect our tax bills to increase by about 4% (in the absence of significant improvements or changes to the homes.)

+The tax on my property increased by \$4,164, that's a 31% increase (\$13,381 in 2020 to $17,545 in 2021).
+This is about eight times the expected increase.

+This increase is disproportionate to other properties in town, especially those properties whose taxes went down this year.
+As examples, see the data presented to the Select Board on 10 February 2022 for Breck Hill Road, 85 Dartmouth College Highway, and Wilmott Way (attached)

+Finally, this disproportionate assessment, if left to stand, will continue for the next five years, increasing the unfairness relative to other properties in town.

+**Section F: Taxpayer's opinion of Market Value**

+As a non-professional, I do not know how to set a value on my property.
+Furthermore, my opinion is immaterial since the Town hired a professional assessor last year to set correct property values as part of the five-year Revaluation process.

+What factors did the Assessor use to set the value of my property?
+What comparable properties were considered?

+Finally, the question "Would you sell your property for this assessment?" is unfair and unreasonable.
+Not only is my property not currently for sale, but I have no recourse to this opinion.
+In an arms-length transaction, I can accept or reject the buyer's offer.
+I have no option with the town, except to file this abatement.

+**Sections H and I:** _Signatures and certifications…_

 #### What happens then?